How to Save Money: Strategies for Saving in Canada

 - Look for an expense to cut and save that money

-Some people suggest that you increase your savings by cutting back on lattes or quitting smoking, these are good suggestions but there are even bigger ways to save money.
+Some people suggest that you increase your savings by cutting back on lattes or quitting smoking, these are good suggestions but there are also other big ways to save money.
 One way that a lot of people can save money—but something they often overlook—is to take a serious look at what they spend on their hobbies.
 Some people spend huge amounts on personal trainers, protein supplements, golf, skiing, and other sports.
 They don't even consider how much they spend because they believe that they are spending it on something healthy or on something they love.
 If you have a pressing concern—like getting out of debt—cutting back what you spend on a hobby, even just for a while, may be a great option to consider.

 Another easy way to find money to save is to look at credit card statements for the last few months and see what you could have done without, and then do without next time.